apache/fury-site/docs/guide/java/graalvm-support.md

 `ForyJson` instances at runtime and do not need build-time initialization or reflection configuration.

-Declaration-level, inherited, and nested type-use `@JsonCodec` annotations are supported.
+Type, field, effective ordinary getter, inherited, and nested type-use `@JsonCodec` annotations are supported.
+For a field or getter, the declaration is checked first and the root annotated type is used only when the declaration is absent.
+Nested generic arguments and array components remain fully supported in a native image.

+`JsonAnyProperty` and `JsonAnyGetter` flatten their Map and have no complete root value, so a field or method declaration codec and a root type-use codec are invalid there.
+A nested codec on the Map value remains supported.

 An annotation codec must have the same public no-argument constructor required on the JVM.
 In a named module, export or open its package to `org.apache.fory.json`.
 A codec instance supplied through `registerCodec` is constructed by the application and needs no annotation-constructor metadata.

 ## Basic Usage